supremeimposter/My-Vault/DatabaseManagementSystem/ER-Model/ER Model.md

 - **Attributes** = Description of Entities; Properties of Entity
 - **Entity set** or **Entity Type** = Set of similar entities; entities with same attributes
 - **Relationship Set** = Set of similar relationships; relationship between same entity types.
 - Degree of the relationship set is the number of the entities the relationship is between.
+- **Relationship Attributes** = Properties of the relationship (association)

 - Two entity types must have different names.
 - The concept of [[Relational Model#Keys|keys]] in ER model is same as Relational model.